ATL-WDI-Exercises/html-dom/html_practice_exercise.md

 ### Spend 1 minute thinking about your topic.

-### Spend 3 minutes doing the next two minutes creating an empty directory, your html file, and the basic tags 4 needed for an html file.
+### Spend 3 minutes creating an empty directory, an html file, and the 4 basic tags needed for on every html page.

 1. Create an empty directory and create your html file.
 (BONUS - create a CSS file and link it).

-1. Include `doctype` and the other 3 basic section tags and title tags that a *proper* html page *must* have.
+1. Include a `doctype` and the 4 pairs of tags that a *proper* html page *must* have.

 ### Spend 5 minutes going through the next 6 steps

 3. Include the following tags:
-	- `p`
 	-  3 different `header` tags
 	-  at least 1 `div`
+    -  at least 1 `p`
 	-  at least 1 `span`

 4. Make a piece of text bold